Update Regarding ISST Exceptions for Online Training and Supervision

-D. E. Supervision of practical work by at least two different Teaching Members for a minimum of 80 hours.
+D. Supervision of practical work by at least two different Teaching Members for a minimum of 80 hours.
 Thirty (30) of the 80 hours must be individual supervision.
-Fifty (50) hours of group supervision is acceptable provided the student candidate presents his/her own clients’ material for at least 10 hours within the group supervision hours.
+Up to fifty (50) hours of group supervision is acceptable provided the student candidate presents his/her own clients’ material for at least 1 hour out of every five group supervision hours.
 All the supervision hours can be individual as group supervision is optional.
-The total supervision hours is 100hrs. .

 Select a Training advisor.
 Before writing the required symbol papers, ask a certified ISST Teaching Member to serve as your training advisor.
+The Teaching member needs to have been certified as a Teaching member for at least two years.
 Their role will be to guide you through your professional development towards certification.
 You might want to consider formally registering as an ISST Independent Route Candidate.
-(Link to IRC info)

 Once you have completed your training and supervision hours and two symbol papers you are ready to start working on writing up your final case study.
 You can take the advice of your supervisor(s) as to which case may be suitable.
 You can then choose a Case Advisor to support you with writing up and submitting your final case as well as choosing readers.
 The case advisor can be your supervisor, your training advisor or another ISST teaching member.